Geltsdale RSPB reserve

 Geltsdale RSPB reserve is a nature reserve in Geltsdale, Cumbria, England.
-The Royal Society for the Protection of Birds manages the site for upland birds such as the hen harrier and black grouse.
+The Royal Society for the Protection of Birds has managed land at Geltsdale since the 1970s, protecting upland birds such as the hen harrier and black grouse.
+In 2025 the RSPB announced a major expansion of the reserve.

 The reserve is within a Site of Special Scientific Interest (SSSI) called Geltsdale & Glendue Fells.
 Along with other SSSIs in the North Pennines, it is designated a Special Protection Area under the Birds Directive.

 The reserve is managed within the context of a commercial hill farm.

 Birdlife and habitats

 The hen harrier is a bird of open habitats such as heather moorland, a type of vegetation which is typical of the reserve.
 Although such habitats are common in the uplands of England, the bird is scarce, being illegally persecuted as a predator of red grouse.
 In 2013, hen harriers failed to breed successfully in England for the first time in almost half a century.

 The black grouse requires a more varied habitat than the hen harrier and the RSPB has planted many trees at Geltsdale.
+The amount of fencing has been reduced because the birds tend to collide with fences.

 Another bird of interest is the curlew, which since 2020 has been supported in this part of northern England by a project funded by the European Union's LIFE programme.

 Howgill Beck, a stream which runs through the reserve, has "rewiggled" to attract wildlife such as waders.